Amapá (municipality)

-Amapá (/pt-BR/) is a municipality located in the easternmost portion of the homonymous state of Amapá in Brazil.
+Amapá (/pt-BR/) is a municipality located in the easternmost portion of the homonymous state of Amapá, Brazil.
 Its population is 9,187 and its area is 9169 km2.

 History

 The borders between French Guiana and Brazil were not clear.
 Attempts at negotiations failed, and in 1862 it was decided that the area between the Amazon and the Oyapock was a neutral territory.
 In 1894 gold was discovered in the Calçoene River, which resulted in a declaration of an autonomous state under Brazilian protection by general Francisco Cabral.
 In May 1895, Camille Charvein, the Governor of French Guiana, sent troops to Mapá (nowadays: Amapá).
 During the battle, six French, and 30 Brazilian soldiers and civilians were killed.
 In 1897, France and Brazil asked Switzerland to settle the dispute, and most of the territory was given to Brazil in what is nowadays the state of Amapá.

 The municipality was founded in 1911 as Montenegro.
 In 1930, the name was changed to Amapá after the Amapá tree.
 The municipality contains two districts: the town of Amapá and Sucuriju.
 The municipality is home to a World War II airbase built by the Americans which has been turned into a museum.